MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/09-dall-e.md

    import requests
     ```

-1. In the **main** function, under the comment **Get configuration settings**, note that the code loads the endpoint, API version, and model deployment name values you defined in the configuration file.
+1. In the **main** function, under the comment **Get configuration settings**, note that the code loads the endpoint and model deployment name values you defined in the configuration file.

 1. Under the comment **Initialize the client**, add the following code to connect to your model using the Azure credentials you are currently signed in with: